kyma-project/modulectl/docs/contributor/migration-guide.md

 4. **Annotations and Labels**

-   - **Deprecated**: The documentation link is not added as an annotation `operator.kyma-project.io/doc-url`.
+   - **Deprecated**: The documentation link is not added as the `operator.kyma-project.io/doc-url` annotation.
    - **New**: The documentation link is added as **.spec.info.documentation**.
 The value is configured in the module config file with key **.documentation**.
-   - **Deprecated**: The module version is not added as a label `operator.kyma-project.io/module-version`.
+   - **Deprecated**: The module version is not added as the `operator.kyma-project.io/module-version` label.
    - **New**: The module version is added as **.spec.version**.

 5. **Command Flags**